Insights and events

 Cybersecurity counsel for one of the largest global technology companies involved in developing health-related mobile and wearable devices.

-Advised clients on privacy- and cybersecurity-related FTC, HHS, state Attorney General, and Insurance Commission investigations & enforcement actions.
+Advised clients on privacy- and cybersecurity-related FTC, HHS, state Attorney General, international data protection authority, NY DFS, and Insurance Commission investigations & enforcement actions.

-Assisted several major U.S. universities in responding to cybersecurity incidents, including forensic review, notification analysis, and remediation.
+Assisted several major U.S. universities in responding to cybersecurity incidents, including forensic review, notification analysis, and security enhancements.

-Conducted privacy- and cybersecurity-related diligence for numerous mergers & acquisitions by two of the seven largest U.S. healthcare companies.
+Conducted privacy- and cybersecurity-related diligence for numerous mergers & acquisitions by some of the largest U.S. health care companies.

-Led internal investigation of a sophisticated cyberattack for a major insurance company.
+Led internal investigation of a sophisticated cyberattack for major insurance, health IT, professional services, and other organizations.